sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 3/9/2023 20:17 PT_
+_Updated 3/13/2023 21:16 PT_

-The team is entirely focused on v8.0 and Search v2. v8.1 will now be devoted to updates to spoonacular recipes.
-All other issues have been pushed to v8.2.
+v8.0 is in regression on iOS.
+QA on Android v8.0 is also in progress.

 ***